yjaaidi/Chaos/documentation/disruptions.md

 Chaos is the web service which can feed [Navitia](https://github.com/CanalTP/navitia) with real-time [disruptions](http://doc.navitia.io/#traffic-reports).
 It can work together with [Kirin](https://github.com/CanalTP/kirin) which can feed [Navitia](https://github.com/CanalTP/navitia) with real-time delays.

-Chaos manage disruptions and help you to communicate with your travellers on the best way to avoid them.
+Chaos manage disruptions and help you to communicate with your travellers on the best.

 ## <a id="requirements" name="requirements"></a>Requirements